 An important part of membership in a union is to have a place to turn to when something goes bad at work.
 Unlike HR or your advisor, the union exists to advocate on your behalf.
 This can be a safety concern, suspicion of harassment or discrimination, or anything that might not be right.
 In general, you are covered by Federal and Provincial Labor law, AND by your collective bargaining agreement.
 Even if you are unfamiliar or unsure, you can easily contact someone at the union about your situation.

-In case of any issue in the workplace, the best approach is to first contact our executives, namely the president, VP and treasurer or our H&S representative (contact us) for specific issues related to Health and Safety in the workplace.
-The President and VP are happy to meet also in person and to engage discreetly and privately with your concerns.
+In case of any workplace issue, the best approach is to first contact our executives, namely the President, VP and Treasurer or our Health and Safety Representative for specific issues related to health and safety in the workplace.
+The President and VP are also happy to meet in person and to engage discreetly and privately with your concerns.
 (Discussing does not constitute any formal action on your behalf.)
-We can also count on the precious help of our PSAC Regional Representative (Anne-Marie Grondin email: firstname.lastname@example.org).
-Our Representative is knowledgeable about common workplace issues and conflicts and she can help you understand your situation and what might be done further.
-This is her job, and part of why we pay dues to PSAC.
+We can also count on the help of our PSAC Regional Representative.
+Our Representative is knowledgeable about common workplace issues and conflicts, and they can help you understand your situation and what might be done further.
+This is their job and a part of why we pay dues to PSAC.

 What have unions done for us lately?

 Besides advancing the interests of workers in the workplace, unions are commonly credited with such universal gains as weekends, lunch breaks, overtime pay, parental and sick leaves, pensions, and higher wages.
 Less commonly known are multiple ways unions improve workplace and social conditions.
 Here are just a few more recent PSAC examples: